 The science-computing collegiate sequence in the Department of Preprofessional Studies is an individualized course of study which incorporates courses from the four basic areas of science along with a sequence of computing courses.
 The program will give the student working knowledge of various computer languages and experience using current computer technology.
-By choosing science electives appropriately, the student has the option of focusing in an area in science of particular interest.
+By choosing science electives computer technology.
+By choosing science electives in an area in science of particular interest.
 Graduates of this program earn a B.S. degree and are able to enter the scientific computing job market immediately upon graduation.